betula/betula/resume/README.md

 **[Icons8](https://icons8.com)** - **full-stack developer and architector** - _Jan 2015 - Aug 2015, Oct 2016 – Mar 2017 (1 yr)_

-- Researched task of optimization creation HTML snapshots for SPA on AngularJS
+- Researched task of optimization creation HTML snapshots for SPA on AngularJS.
 - Developed service for creating HTML snapshots for AngularJS application and decideed the task of SEO for the SPA AngularJS application.
 Descreased page generation time from 2s on [prerender.io](https://prerender.io) to increadible 200ms.
 - Developed several Open Source projects for work with SVG, transform, convert, with support SVG Fonts and SVG Sets. ([welovesvg](https://icons8.com/welovesvg), [svg-caster](https://github.com/icons8/svg-caster), etc.)
 - Realized a modular structure of the project codebase with applications inheritance.